vincent212/CME-Market-Data-Handler/README.md

 https://www.linkedin.com/in/vmayeski/
 http://m2te.ch/

-Released uder the MIT license.
+Released under the MIT license.

 A bit more information on the handler is found on my blog: http://maye.ski/